-Kotler’s five-product level strategy is an extremely helpful tool in determining which stock-keeping units (SKUs) are most profitable when catering to different clientele demographics.
+Kotler’s five-product level strategy is a beneficial product management tool in determining which stock-keeping units (SKUs) are most profitable when catering to different clientele demographics.

-This enables companies’ sales processes and operational strategies such as design, production planning, inventory management or engineering, etc. to be aligned with each individual demographic of consumers—or “customer segment.”
+This enables companies’ sales processes and operational strategies such as design, production planning, inventory management, or engineering to be aligned with each demographic of consumers—or “customer segment.”

-Also known as the Marketing Mix, the 5 P’s of marketing are place, price, product, promotion, and people, which are the five pillars of a successful marketing strategy.
+Also known as the Marketing Mix, the 5 P’s of marketing are place, price, product, promotion, and people, the five pillars of a successful marketing strategy.

-Originally, it was developed by Edmund Jerome McCarthy, a marketing professor from Notre Dame, and it was originally known as the 4 P’s.
+Initially, it was developed by Edmund Jerome McCarthy, a marketing professor from Notre Dame, and it was initially known as the 4 Ps.

-This format classified marketing activities into four dimensions, allowing marketers to improve best practices by incorporating sociology and psychology to improve their insight into consumer behavior.
+This format classified marketing activities into four dimensions, allowing marketers to improve best practices by incorporating sociology and psychology to enhance their insight into consumer behavior.

-Now, understanding the 5 P’s are the key to any successful marketing campaign:
+Now, understanding the 5 Ps is the key to any successful marketing campaign:

-Products are a key component in the success of every business.
-Companies need to carefully study and understand all aspects of their product, including how it impacts customers on an emotional, physical, or mental level.
+We have already discussed the product definition.
+Products are a vital component in the success of every business.
+Companies need to carefully study and understand all aspects of their product, including how it impacts customers emotionally, physically, or mentally.

-One thing that is always important no matter what type of good you offer: understanding your potential buyers.
+No matter what type of good you offer, one thing that is always important is understanding your potential buyers.

-At the heart of the 5 P’s are the customers who need to be considered when you’re strategizing for success as a marketer.
+At the heart of the 5 P’s are the customers.
+You must consider them when strategizing for success as a marketer.

 Marketing is about recognizing the needs of your customer and satisfying them.
 The engine that makes this happen?
 People!

-Every person in your organization should be able to answer any question a potential or current customer has, which includes from customer service to sales.
+Every person in your organization should be able to answer any question a potential, or current customer has, which includes customer service to sales.

 Every business needs good people to understand the people they’re working for to create an excellent customer experience.

-Promotion is about more than advertising; it’s the culmination of all your activities and methods that are used to promote products or services.
+Promotion is about more than advertising; it’s the culmination of all your activities and methods to promote products or services.

 With promotion comes costs, so make sure you’re doing enough research on how well each method will do before investing in any one form.

-The cost can be a hefty number depending on what kind of media you want to use for marketing purposes.
+The cost can be high depending on what kind of media you want to use for marketing purposes.

-It would also help if you know who your target market is as this should affect which forms of promotion will work best when it comes to targeting.
+It will also help if you know who your target market is, as this should affect which forms of promotion will work best when it comes to targeting.

 As they say in marketing, “it’s all about location.”

-Location is a huge influence because consumers aren’t actively shopping for your product or service.
+Location is a massive influence because consumers aren’t actively shopping for your product or service.

-When consumers want something, they are strongly influenced by what’s currently available to them.
+When consumers want something, they are strongly influenced by what’s currently available.

-The place element refers to how you get your product or service into their hands at the right time and the right place as well as being competitively priced with quality that suits their needs.
+The place element refers to how you get your product or service into their hands at the right time and place.
+You need to ensure it is competitively priced with quality that suits their needs.

-This directly leads to why people buy from one store or one company over another even if it has higher prices.
+This leads to why people buy from one store or company over another, even if it has higher prices.

-Once an understanding of the product is established, pricing decisions can come into effect.
+Once an understanding of the product is established, pricing decisions can affect.

-Pricing determines profit margins and supply/demand as well as a marketing strategy for any company or brand that sells products to customers.
+Pricing determines profit margins and supply/demand and a marketing strategy for any company or brand that sells products to customers.

-It’s important to understand what your customers value when comparing prices from other brands in order not to be left out on a limb with your offers.
+It’s essential to understand what your customers value when comparing prices from other brands to avoid being left out on a limb with your offers.